kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 - `expiration` is the time the SessionSig becomes invalid.
 - `nodeAddress` is the specific URL the SessionSig is meant for.

+### Resources you can Request

+You can pass an array of `resourceAbilityRequests` to the above functions, which will be presented to the user in the SIWE message - read more [here](resources-and-abilities) about Lit resources and abilities.
+The resources and abilities requested by the session key must be narrower or equal to the capabilities granted to it per the session capability object specified in the inner `AuthSig`.

+When session capability objects are omitted from functions generating session signatures, the SDK will generate a session capability object with **wildcard permissions against all of the resources in that category by default**, i.e. ability to perform operations against all access control conditions.
+This should only be done when debugging, as allowing unspecified access control conditions is a security vulnerability.
+Read more [here](capability-objects) about how to create custom session capability objects.

 #### Node Address

 The `nodeAddress` will be different for each node, which means that, for a 30-node network, the SDK will generate 30 different `sig` and `signedMessage` parameters.